Did you know you have an infradian rhythm?

 And then I get pissed.

-I learned about my cycle the same way I imagine most women do… as this inconvenient, totally embarrassing shameful thing that happens to girls once a month.
+I learned about the menstrual cycle the same way I imagine most women do… as this inconvenient, totally embarrassing shameful thing that happens to girls once a month.

 The truth is though, there’s so much more to our cycles than just “that time of the month” (rolls eyes).